 Cappadocia is one of the most picturesque locations in all of Turkey.
 Incredible rock formations, fascinating history, and the opportunity to float above the earth on a sunrise hot air balloon ride.
 Sounds like a dream, amiright?

-YES the average winter temperatures hover somewhere around 25°-48°F. And that’s exactly what prevents most people from venturing here in the winter months.
-Meaning, you can have this magical and breathtaking land almost all to yourself !
+The cold temperatures are exactly what prevents most people from venturing here in the winter months.
+But that means that you can have this magical and breathtaking land almost all to yourself.

-Cave hotels are open all year round.
+Cave hotels are the typical bucket list accommodation, and – good news – they are open all year round.
 In the summer, they provide a natural cooling effect, and in the winter, they can insulate heat and create a cozy, comfortable home.
 You can make it quite toasty inside your cave, in fact.

 Even though winter is not the high season for Cappadocia, you might be surprised to learn that all of the attractions do, in fact, stay open year round.
 This goes for the museums, the fairy chimney attractions, the underground village, the hikes, and even the hot air balloon rides.